ehardwick2/Energy_Demand_Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/102127193/206870642-3e261ea2-da6f-427d-b93f-2171ea5c47cf.png)

-The EDA process also helped with some outlier detection and I also learned that humidity is an excellent predictor of solar generation.
-On a daily basis, humidity is high at night when there is no solar generation and low during the day when solar generation is occurring.
+The EDA process also helped with some outlier detection and I also learned that humidity is an excellent predictor of solar generation: on a daily basis, humidity is high at night when there is no solar generation and low during the day when solar generation is occurring.
 In the absence of a solar radiation measurement, humidity is an excellent predictor, at least in Spain’s climate.

 **[EDA Notebook](https://github.com/ehardwick2/Capstone2/blob/main/Exploratory_Data_Analysis.ipynb)**